return to homepage

 • Repeat until you have made 6 models of this electron group geometry.
 You will use 3 now and the other 3 later.

-Make a molecule with a triangular planar shape.
+Make a molecule model with a triangular planar shape.

 • Now stick a small sphere onto the open end of each toothpick.
 You should be able to imagine connecting the small spheres to form a flat triangle.
 This molecule shape is called "triangular planar".